lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 marie@login$ buildSingularityImage --arch=power9 --interactive myContainer.sif myDefinition.def
 ```

-There are more options available which can be shown by running `buildSingularityImage --help`.
+There are more options available, which can be shown by running `buildSingularityImage --help`.
 All
-have reasonable defaults.The most important ones are:
+have reasonable defaults.
+The most important ones are:

 * `--time <time>`: Set a higher job time if the default time is not
   enough to build your image and your job is canceled before completing.
 The format is the same as